Rail Relief! Redhill to Tonbridge Line Reopens After Emergency Landslip Fix

-The railway between Redhill and Tonbridge will reopen for the start of service on Monday morning (15 April) after Network Rail’s engineers successfully completed emergency landslip repairs at Bough Beech, near Edenbridge in Kent.
+The railway between Redhill and Tonbridge will roar back to life on Monday morning (15 April) after Network Rail’s engineers smashed a major emergency landslip repair at Bough Beech, near Edenbridge in Kent.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.